Nepose/MAG_Software_Portal/README.md

 ![GitHub repo size in bytes](https://img.shields.io/github/repo-size/Nepose/MAG_Software_Portal.svg)
 ## Improved STB SDK for making firmware

-This is a toolchain to compile images for Infomir IPTV STBs - MAG and Aura HD.
+This is a portable toolchain to compile images for Infomir IPTV STBs - MAG and Aura HD.
 It is improved version of SDK done by Infomir corporation, manufacturer of set-top-boxes.

 The toolchain is a part of **MAG Software Portal** project, which also includes ready-made custom firmware and wiki for Operators.
 This SDK comes with already set dependencies and some documentation from Infomir to better work with.

-To install toolchain, just clone this Git repo or download source code from releases card.
+## Installation

+There are two methods to prepare STB SDK on your PC:

+* Just clone or download GitHub repository.
+The simplest one if you know what is Git.
+* Use dedicated installer.
+This program works as a recovery disk for SDK with embedded functions of fixing broken files, its upgrading and of course installing.

+I don't favour any of those methods.
+If you want to set all dependencies automatically and make toolchain usable for first time, use installer.

 ## Functions of toolchain
 * Compile / prepare following parts of firmware: